Phase Diagram and Spectral Function of the Two-Dimensional Disordered Bose-Hubbard Model: A Real-Space Dynamical Mean-Field Theory Analysis: Conclusion

 \section{Conclusion}

 We investigated the phase transitions of the two-dimensional disordered Bose-Hubbard model using RBDMFT at low temperatures and showed that in conjunction with a percolation analysis this approach is capable of accurately describing global superfluidity in disordered systems.
 We studied the MI to BG transition by comparing several diagnostics for the phase transition.
-We demonstrated that the energy gap criterion, derived from the clean system in the thermodynamic limit, significantly overestimates the extent of the BG phase in the disordered Bose-Hubbard model for a finite system size.
+We demonstrated that the energy-gap criterion, derived from the clean system in the thermodynamic limit, significantly overestimates the extent of the BG phase in the disordered Bose-Hubbard model for a finite system size.
 Our analysis shows that the EAOP (or equivalently the compressibility) is the appropriate criterion for characterizing the MI to BG transition for finite systems.
 This provides the foundation for further use of this quantity for identifying the BG phase, as has been done very recently experimentally using a quantum gas microscope \cite{koehn_quantum-gas_2025}.
-In addition, we have computed the spectral function of the disordered Mott insulator, which shows good agreement with analytical predictions.
-Lastly, we demonstrated that the RBDMFT method enables a reliable characterization of spectral properties, providing supporting evidence for the existence of damped-localized excitations in the spectrum of the Mott insulating phase which prevail as the transition to the Bose glass phase is approached, as predicted in \cite{souza_emergence_2023}.
-This opens the possibility of characterizing the excitation spectrum throughout the phase diagram in future simulations.
+In addition, we have computed the spectral function of the disordered Bose-Hubbard model throughout the phase diagram, which shows good agreement with analytical predictions for the disordered Mott insulator.
+This demonstrates a key advantage of the applied method as the RBDMFT approach enables a reliable characterization of spectral properties, providing supporting evidence for the existence of damped-localized excitations in the spectrum of the Mott insulating phase as predicted in \cite{souza_emergence_2023} and a transfer of spectral weight in the superfluid phase.
+This opens the possibilities for a variety of future analysis, which can be connected to recent experimental techniques.